mangalam-research/wed/doc/tech_notes.rst

-Modes that define elements in the GUI tree that want to have their own custom context menu handler must listen for ``wed-context-menu`` **and** define a data field named ``data-wed-custom-context-menu`` set to a truthy value.
+Modes that define elements in the GUI tree that want to have their own custom context menu handler must listen for ``wed-context-menu`` **and** define a data field named ``data-wed-custom--context-menu`` set to a truthy value.
 This field must be set **in the DOM** as an attribute (and not merely using jQuery's ``data()`` method.